 Why are there so many yoga methods?
 It is because of differing diagnoses of the root problem of human beings.
 Buddha said that it was important to ask the right questions to get the right answers.
 In the same way we must know the real problem of humanity if we are to formulate the solution.
 If we accept secondary problems as the primary ones our answers will be secondary ones and unable to clear up the fundamental problem whose solution will bring about the solution of all other troubles.

 For example, our problem is not that we do not know one of the symbolic forms of God mistakenly called gods, or an avatar or master.
 Our problem is that we do not know and experience our individual being (jivatman) within the Cosmic Being (Paramatman).

 The root cause of our ignorance and its attendant miseries is forgetfulness of our true Self and God, the Self of our Self.
 Since the two are really one, it follows that our meditation must consist of that which is common to both the Self (Atman) and the Supreme Self (Paramatman).
 And that is Om.

-Yoga is a very real union of the Absolute with the relative in a divine alchemy that erases all difference between jivatman and Paramatman while ineffably retaining it.
-Therefore our yogic practice must be an invocation of both the Absolute and the relative, of Shiva and Shakti.
-This is accomplished through Om.
-We are moving toward union every time we intone Om with the inhalation and exhalation, for inhalation and exhalation are Shiva and Shakti.
+Yoga is a very real union of the Absolute with the relative in a divine alchemy that erases all difference between jivatman and Paramatman while ineffably retaining a distinction between them.
+Therefore our yogic practice must be an invocation of both the absolute and the relative, of Shiva and Shakti.
+This is accomplished through Om which is itself the absolute and the relative, Shiva and Shakti.
+We are moving toward union every time we intone Om with the inhalation and exhalation, for inhalation and exhalation are Shiva and Shakti as well.
 Within the context of yoga the inhalation is the descent of Shiva and the exhalation is the ascent of Shakti.